-Year Ended December 31, 2011 Six Months Ended June 30, 2012 Basic and Diluted pro forma net income per share of common stock Numerator: Net income \$ \$ Denominator: Weighted average shares of common stock outstanding-basic Add: Incremental representing the share equivalent of the dollar amount of distributions that exceeded earnings for the previous twelve months Weighted average shares of common stock outstanding-basic Add: Additional shares arising from the assumed exercise of options and issuance of potentially dilutive unvested restricted shares of common stock Weighted average shares of common stock outstanding-diluted Net income per share of common stock-basic \$ \$ Net income per share of common stock-diluted \$ \$ shares of common stock resulting from the reclassification of all common and The pro forma basic net income per share of common stock reflects (i) preferred members' interests to shares of common stock, (ii) shares of common stock resulting from the reclassification of vested portion of an executive officer's profits interest award into shares of common stock in connection with the Reorganization, the issuance of shares of common stock resulting from the accelerated vesting of 50% of the unvested profits interest award in connection with the IPO, and the issuance of shares of common stock resulting from vesting of restricted equity awards post-Reorganization, (iii) shares of common stock resulting from the vesting of equity awards and issuance of shares of common stock to one of our key employees in connection with the Reorganization, and (iv) additional shares of common stock, which represents the share equivalent of the dollar amount of the distributions declared and paid from July 1, 2011 through the date of the Reorganization, to the extent such distributions are in excess of earnings for the previous twelve months.
+Year Ended December 31, 2011 Three Months March 31, 2012 Basic and Diluted pro forma net income per share of common stock Numerator: Net income \$ \$ Denominator: Weighted average shares of common stock outstanding-basic Add: Incremental shares required to pay a portion of distributions that exceeded earnings for the previous twelve months Weighted average shares of common stock outstanding-basic Add: Additional shares arising from the assumed exercise of options and issuance of potentially dilutive unvested restricted shares of common stock Weighted average shares of common stock outstanding-diluted Net income per share of common stock-basic \$ \$ ψ - Net income per share of common stock-diluted \$ \$

+The pro forma basic net income per share of common stock reflects (i) shares of common stock resulting from the reclassification of all common and preferred members' interests to shares of common stock, (ii) the issuance of shares of common stock interest award, including the accelerated vesting of 50% of the unvested profits interest award and vesting of restricted equity awards post-Reorganization, (iii) the issuance of shares of common stock from this offering, which will be required to pay the portion of the distributions that exceeded earnings for the previous twelve months.
 The pro forma diluted net income per share of common stock reflects the dilution caused by the assumed exercise of stock options related to the VAR Plan and the issuance of potentially dilutive unvested restricted shares of common stock related to equity grants resulting from the modification of the profits interest award granted to an executive officer.